openwpm/openwpm-crawler/deployment/gcp/README.md

 ### Setup GKE Cluster

-The following command will create a zonal GKE cluster with [n1-highcpu-16](https://cloud.google.com/compute/all-pricing) nodes ($0.5672/node/h).
+The following command will create a zonal GKE cluster with [n1-highcpu-16](https://cloud.google.com/compute/all-pricing) nodes ($0.5672/node/h) with [IP-Alias enabled](https://cloud.google.com/kubernetes-engine/docs/how-to/alias-ips#creating_a_new_cluster_with_ip_aliases) (makes it a bit easier to connect to managed Redis instances from the cluster).

 You may want to adjust fields within `./start_gke_cluster.sh` where appropriate such as:
 - num-nodes, min-nodes, max-nodes